Huroli/Loodo/README.md

 # Loodo (Frontend) PLEASE ENTER AT LEAST 8 CHARACTERS WHEN REGISTERING!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-# Comment and other things don't work, just frontEnd
+# Comment and other things like that don't work, just frontEnd for now. :D
 This is the frontend repository for Loodo.

 Loodo originally started out as a startup idea during the GençBizz entrepreneurship program.
 The core problem I wanted to solve was fragmentation: creators, developers, and artists shouldn't need a dozen different platforms to handle communities, content sharing, and monetization.
 I am building this to bring all of that into one unified interface.